 When attaching or installing lighting, remember to use fasteners that won’t damage any lighting elements.
 With temporary lights, such as fairy string lights, it’s best to attach them using materials that won’t damage their protective coating, like plastic cable ties.

-Remember to keep cables out of common walkways to prevent a tripping hazard.PRO TIP: Outdoor lighting can be difficult to adjust because often the fixtures are more protected or are located in hard to reach locations.
+Remember to keep cables out of common walkways to prevent a tripping hazard.PRO TIP: Outdoor space lighting can be difficult to adjust because often the fixtures are more protected or are located in hard to reach locations.
 Choose light bulbs with a long average rated life time to cut down on maintenance.
+Please note, not all LED lightbulbs are suitable for use in fully enclosed fittings or exposed festoon fittings, please check before ordering

 Consider how you currently use your outdoor space and what you would like to use it for going forward.
 Would you like to look out into your yard and see your radiant roses?
 Are you more interested in entertaining?
 Once you’ve determined the focus of your lighting, consider what’s already in place, what you have to work with, and figure out where you’ll need light.
 This chart can help you determine which areas to light: